drdexe/odin-sign-up-form/README.md

 ### [The Odin Project: Sign-up Form](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-sign-up-form)

-Non-functional form design with frontend validation.
+Non-functional form design with some frontend validation.

 Replica of: